Ericdmch/Helion_Dynamics/APR 2025 Development/teensy_project_enhanced/installation_guide.md

 - Ensure the USB cable is a data cable, not just a charging cable
 - Try a different USB port or cable

-### Sensor Reading Issues
+### Excel and Graph Issues
-- Verify that all sensors are correctly wired
-- Check the I2C addresses if multiple I2C devices are used
-- Ensure the sensors are powered with the correct voltage (3.3V for most sensors)
+- Ensure you have installed all required Python packages: `pyserial`, `openpyxl`, `matplotlib`, and `pandas`
+- Check that you have write permissions to the logs directory
+- If Excel files are not updating, try closing any open instances of the file
+- For large datasets, Excel updates may take longer; be patient during updates

 ### Python Application Issues
 - Verify that Python 3.6 or newer is installed
-- Check that the pyserial package is installed
+- Check that all required packages are installed
 - Ensure you have write permissions to the logs directory
 - On some systems, you may need to run the application with administrator/sudo privileges